alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 During the hunt, some teams solved this puzzle in 5 minutes.
 My team didn't match that speed, but you can see how applying a few tricks let us focus directly in on the solve path and reduced unnecessary effort.

-*Thanks to Eugene C., Evan Chen, Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi for giving feedback on earlier drafts of this post.*
+*Thanks to Eugene C., Evan Chen, Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi, Olga Vinogradova for giving feedback on earlier drafts of this post.*